 Keep reading for answers to frequently asked questions about using Mounjaro for weight loss.

-Yes, it’s possible the Food and Drug Administration (FDA) may approve Mounjaro for weight loss.
+No, Mounjaro is not approved by the Food and Drug Administration (FDA) to be used for weight loss.
+However, it’s possible the FDA may approve this drug for weight loss.
 This could happen after more studies of Mounjaro for weight loss have been completed.

 The FDA has agreed to use a

-If you have questions about the possible FDA approval of Mounjaro for weight loss, talk with your doctor.
+If you have questions about the possible FDA approval of Mounjaro for weight loss, talk with your doctor or pharmacist.

 There isn’t a specific amount of weight loss that’s expected each week with Mounjaro.
-Weight loss results with this drug can differ for each person who uses it.
+Weight loss results with this drug, and how quickly weight loss occurs, can differ for each person who uses it.

 To learn more about what to expect when using Mounjaro for weight loss, talk with your doctor.
 They can advise you on how soon you may see results with Mounjaro.